valkey-io/valkey-doc/docs/management/scaling.md

 enter the parameters in an interactive way.
 This is possible using a command line like the following:

-    redis-cli --cluster reshard <host>:<port> --cluster-from <node-id> --cluster-to <node-id> --cluster-slots <number of slots> --cluster-yes
+    valkey-cli --cluster reshard <host>:<port> --cluster-from <node-id> --cluster-to <node-id> --cluster-slots <number of slots> --cluster-yes

-This allows to build some automatism if you are likely to reshard often, however currently there is no way for `redis-cli` to automatically rebalance the cluster checking the distribution of keys across the cluster nodes and intelligently moving slots as needed.
+This allows to build some automatism if you are likely to reshard often, however currently there is no way for `valkey-cli` to automatically rebalance the cluster checking the distribution of keys across the cluster nodes and intelligently moving slots as needed.
 This feature will be added in the future.